jef08/Rock-Paper-Scissors/README.md

 Created buttons and images to choose from.
 Changed the structure of the game so that the winner is whoever gets to five points first.
 Would like to hard stop the game at 5 points and create a "play again?" button.

+Aug.
+12, 2024
+Finished everything I wanted to, could be improved in some ways but everything is working as intended.